 How Do I Pay the Open Access Fees?

 The costs of publishing a scholarly journal can be significant.
-(For in interesting discussion of what goes into the cost of scholarly publishing, read Kent Anderson's 96 Things Publishers Do.)
+For in interesting discussion of what goes into the cost of scholarly publishing, read Kent Anderson's Focusing on Value — 102 Things Journal Publishers Do (2018 Update).
 Before open access, publishing costs were paid through subscription fees for the journals.
 With open access publishing, the articles are free to researchers, and the costs of publication are shifted to the author.

 While there are some journals whose costs are subsidized by grant funding or a scholarly society, most open access journals charge a fee, known as the Article Processing Charge (APC).
 This fee can be very high, often in the $2,500 to $5,000 range per article for top quality journals.
 Below are links to information about APCs for several publishers: